Blue flies are one of the annoying types of insects that can cause various pests that spread throughout the world.

 The adult fly mates upon emerging from the pupa, feeds on body fluid proteins, and lays its eggs on the corpse.
 It takes about two days for the adult fly to emerge to lay eggs.

-Distinctive physical characteristics of the blue fly
+Distinctive physical blue fly characteristics

 - The main feeding stage of the fly is the larval stage.